The Price of Connectivity in Fair Division: Envy-Freeness Relaxations

 \begin{proposition} Let $n\geq 2$, and let $G$ be a complete bipartite graph $K_{a,b}$ with $a,b\geq n$.
 Then $G$ guarantees EF1 for $n$ agents. \end{proposition}

+\citet{BiloCaFl19} posed the question of finding an infinite class of graphs without a Hamiltonian path that guarantee EF1 for three or more agents.
+Since $K_{a,b}$ does not contain a Hamiltonian path whenever $|a-b|\ge 2$, Proposition~\ref{prop:EF-three-3-3} answers their question for every $n \ge 3$.

-\begin{proof} We enhance the \emph{envy cycle elimination algorithm} of \cite{LiptonMaMo04}, which computes an EF1 allocation for any number of agents.
+\begin{proof}[Proof of Proposition~\ref{prop:EF-three-3-3}] We enhance the \emph{envy cycle elimination algorithm} of \citet{LiptonMaMo04}, which computes an EF1 allocation for any number of agents.
 The algorithm works by allocating one good at a time in arbitrary order---we will exploit this freedom in choosing the order.
 It also maintains an \emph{envy graph}, which has the agents as its vertices, and a directed edge $i\rightarrow j$ if agent $i$ envies agent $j$ with respect to the current (partial) allocation.
-At each step, the next good is allocated to an agent with no incoming edge, and any cycle that arises as a result is eliminated by giving $j$’s bundle to $i$ for each edge $i\rightarrow j$ in the cycle.
+At each step, the next good is allocated to an agent with no incoming edge (i.e., the agent is unenvied), and any cycle that arises as a result is eliminated by giving $j$’s bundle to $i$ for each edge $i\rightarrow j$ in the cycle.
 This allows the algorithm to maintain the invariant that the envy graph is cycle-free, and so there exists an agent with no incoming edge before each allocation of a good.

 We apply the envy cycle elimination algorithm by choosing a careful order of the goods to allocate.
 Since $a\geq n$ and every agent is unenvied at the beginning, we can first pick $n$ goods from $L$ and allocate one of them to each agent.
-After this point, we may no longer have control over which agent to choose next.
-Take an agent with no incoming edge in the envy graph.
-If the agent has already received a good from $R$, allocate to her a good from $L$ if one still remains, otherwise allocate a good from $R$.
-Else, the agent has not received a good from $R$.
-In this case, allocate to her a good from $R$ if one still remains, otherwise allocate a good from $L$.
-The pseudocode is presented as Algorithm~\ref{alg:envy-cycle}.
+After this point, we may not simply pick an arbitrary agent to be allocated the next good, since that agent may be envied.
+We take an unenvied agent, i.e., an agent with no incoming edge in the envy graph, and consider two cases.

+\underline{Case 1}: The agent has already received a good from $R$.
+In this case, we allocate to her a good from $L$ if one still remains; otherwise, we give her a good from $R$.

+\underline{Case 2}: The agent has not received a good from $R$.
+In this case, we allocate to her a good from $R$ if one still remains; otherwise, we give her a good from $L$.